A martingale approach to noncommutative stochastic calculus

-Our proof of this result is inspired by parts of the classical case described in the previous section.
-For the FV part of $X$, we use vector-valued Lebesgue--Stieltjes integration theory (Section \ref{sec.vint}).
-For the martingale part $M$ of $X$, we use a noncommutative analogue of the time-marginal of the Dol\'{e}ans measure to bound the $L^2$-norm of the integral of ``elementary predictable processes'' against $M$.
-This allows us to extend the ``elementary'' integral against $M$.
-Finally, we approximate a continuous adapted process by elementary predictable processes to complete the proof.
-Please see Sections \ref{sec.L2NCstochint} and \ref{sec.RS1} for the full development, including additional properties like the ``substitution formula'': $\into H(t)[dU(t)] = \into H(t)K(t)[dX(t)]$ when $U = \into K(t)[dX(t)]$ (Theorem \ref{thm.subform}).
+This result is a special case of a combination of Theorem \ref{thm.stochint} and Proposition \ref{prop.LERSapprox}.
+The relevant development is inspired by parts of the classical case described in the previous section.
+For the FV part of $X$, we use vector-valued Stieltjes integration theory (Section \ref{sec.vint}).
+For the martingale part $M$ of $X$, we use a noncommutative analog of the time marginal of the Dol\'{e}ans measure to bound the $L^2$ norm of the integral of ``elementary predictable processes'' against $M$.
+This allows us to extend the ``elementary integral'' against $M$.
+Finally, we approximate an adapted continuous process by elementary predictable processes to complete the proof.
+See Sections \ref{sec.L2NCstochint} and \ref{sec.RS1} for the full development, including additional properties like the ``substitution formula'': $\into H(t)[\d U(t)] = \into H(t)K(t)[\d X(t)]$ when $U = \into K(t)[\d X(t)]$ (Theorem \ref{thm.subform}).